 - Samoan Panikeke from Australia

-- Samosas from India
+- Samosas from India using Wheels on the Tuk Tuk

-- Sushi from Japan
+- Sushi from Japan using the book Yoko by Rosemary Wells

 4. Celebrating Holidays

 Any time there is a special occasion we turn to books to learn about it and to see if we can make something special for the holiday.
-You’d be surprized how creative your kids can get!
+You’d be surprised how creative your kids can get!

 - Edible Fourth of July Flag using Fourth of July Sparkly Sky by Joan Holub and Amanda Haley